egorovdmi/egorovdmi/README.md

 Senior Backend Software Engineer with 16+ years of experience building scalable, high-load distributed systems for international products.

 I specialize in cloud-native backend architectures, microservices, and event-driven systems.
-Worked across the full software development lifecycle — from system design and implementation to production support, observability, and mentoring engineers.
+Worked across the full software development lifecycle, from system design and implementation to production support, observability, and mentoring engineers.

 ---